Acne and pimples suck. I thought my teenage years of misery with spots were a thing of the past, but then the pandemic happened.

 Load up on natural Vitamin C in your menu – fresh citrus, strawberries, kiwi fruits, leafy green veg.
 Take a Vitamin C Supplement.

-Apply a product loaded with SAP the stable form of cosmetic Vitamin C, eg Vitamin C Serum made by Glow Skincare
+Apply a product loaded with SAP the stable form of cosmetic Vitamin C, eg Vitamin C Serum made by Wendy Gardner at Glow Skincare

 In the evening use a natural retinol derivative to help speed up skin regeneration, and brighten your skin.
 (Cacay, Babchi, Hibiscus)